 Unless we are one hundred percent sold on the Bible as the infallible, inerrant, unalterable Word from the living God, it will be of little use to us.
 We will not use it effectively in our lives.
 If we have not previously programmed our minds with the Word, nothing will come out.
 We cannot use what we do not have.
 Some people wonder why Christianity does not work.
 No wonder!
 They do not apply the Bible as God intended.

-It is not enough to know God’s principles, we must apply those principles to our heart.
+It is not enough to know God’s principles; we must apply those principles to our hearts.

-De 11: 18 “Therefore you shall lay up these words of mine in your heart and in your soul, and bind them as a sign on your hand, and they shall be as frontlets between your eyes.”
+De 11:18, “Therefore you shall lay up these words of mine in your heart and your soul, and bind them as a sign on your hand, and they shall be as frontlets between your eyes.”